 DiSC Classic Profile Explained: Questions

 The DiSC Classic Paper profile is based on twenty-eight (28) questions.
 These questions use adjectives to describe your behavior.
-Each section will have four adjectives for you to select from which you identify behaviors that are most like you or least like you.
+Each section will have four adjectives for you to select from where you identify behaviors that are most like you or least like you.
 Keep in mind that this is an assessment, not a test, therefore there is no right or wrong answer.
-The assessment provides you with insight into your behaviors and how you respond to given situations in the workplace.
+The assessment provides you with insight into your behaviors and how you respond to a given situations in the workplace.

 DiSC Classic Profile Explained: Scoring

 After responding to all twenty-eight (28) questions, participants tally their scores.
 Scoring the DiSC Classic Profile uses shapes and letters.
 So you will have to count how many stars, or triangles etc. did you get on your assessment.
 Each column tallied will equal to twenty-eight (28).

 Next, you subtract Graph 1, most like you column, from Graph II, the least like you column.
 This provides the difference which is entered into Graph III.

 Now that you have tallied your results, the numbers that you have on Graph I, Graph II, and Graph III are plotted on the chart for Graph I, Graph II, and Graph III.
 Plot each section of the D, i, S, and C on all the graphs, this then provides you with your segment numbers and your classical patterns results.

 Your DiSC Classic pattern description is your final score and identifies where you are placed on the DiSC model.
 For example, if your segment result is 2167, you turn to page ten (10) in the report to find 2167 and the name of that classical pattern.